bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 TODO: Put some pictures of a Seagate Central circuit board with leads soldered to it into a folder in the project.

-You will need to connect a TTL to RS232 converter to the leads coming from the Seagate Central in order to use a standard RSR232 serial connection to your terminal/computer.
+You will most likely need to connect a TTL to RS232 converter to the leads coming from the Seagate Central in order to use a standard RSR232 serial connection to your terminal/computer.

 The serial connection parameters are 38400-8-N-1.